 Tinashe - Found more success and a better sound as an independent artist after leaving RCA.

-Tech N9ne - Went independent after 2011 and found success and longevity in his career by starting his own label with business partner Travis O'Guin.
+Tech N9ne - Went independent after 2000 and found success and longevity in his career by starting his own label with business partner Travis O'Guin.

 Chance The Rapper - A popular rapper that blew up in the industry without a label's help.